 A wrongful death suit was filed against the new hire, Mr. Crawford.
-The plaintiff’s originally pursued Mr. Crawford under the “something more” theory of liability that, in very limited circumstances, allowed suit to be file against a co-employee.
+The plaintiffs originally pursued Mr. Crawford under the “something more” theory of liability that, in very limited circumstances, allowed suit to be filed against a co-employee.
 Plaintiffs later amended the petition, adding the company owners, Russell and Cindy O’Laughlin, and dismissing Mr. Crawford, alleging that the O’Laughlins placed the plastic chair in the truck to provide a seat and allow Mr. Collins to ride along and train Mr. Crawford.

 The Defendants filed a motion for summary judgment, alleging co-worker immunity.
-While the motion was pending, the Missouri Court of Appeals Western District in August 2010 issued its decision in Robinson v.
+While the motion was pending, the Missouri Court of Appeals Western District August 2010 issued its decision in Robinson v.
 Hooker.
 Hooker held that co-workers and supervisors of injured employees can be held liable for civil tort claims.

-After the appellate court issued the Hooker decision, Plaintiffs amended their wrongful death petition, bringing Crawford back into the case.
+After the appellate court issued the Hooker decision, the Plaintiffs amended their wrongful death petition, bringing Crawford back into the case.
 The case was mediated, and a settlement was reached under which the Defendants waived any subrogation rights in the amount of $150,000.00, previously paid to settle Collins’ workers’ compensation claim, and agreed to pay an additional $750,000.00 to resolve the wrongful death claim.